michaelpmoloney/Facial-Recognition-with-Machine-Learning/README.md

 matched faced from the live captured image is present in the database.<br>
  <br>
 Assumptions: <br>
-- User knows basic usage of a computers components (mouse, keyboard,<br>
+- User knows basic usage of a computers components (mouse, keyboard, webcam, etc.)<br>
-webcam, etc.)<br>
 - Must download the complete zip file and not edit the orgnization of the folders. <br>
 - User has MATLAB2018a with Computer Vision toolbox, Image Acquistion<br>